Cryonics: Legal issues

 Historically, people had little control over how their bodies were treated after death, as religion held jurisdiction over the matter.
-But secular courts began to exercise jurisdiction over corpses and use discretion in carrying out deceased people's wishes.
+Later, secular courts began to exercise jurisdiction over corpses and use discretion in carrying out deceased people's wishes.
 Most countries legally treat preserved bodies as deceased persons because of laws that forbid vitrifying someone who is medically alive.
 In France, cryonics is not considered a legal mode of body disposal; only burial, cremation, and formal body donation to science are allowed, though bodies may legally be shipped to other countries for cryonic freezing.
 As of 2015, British Columbia prohibits the sale of arrangements for cryonic body preservation.
 In Russia, cryonics falls outside both the medical industry and the funeral services industry, making it easier than in the U.S. to get hospitals and morgues to release cryonics candidates.

 In 2016, the English High Court ruled in favor of a mother's right to seek cryopreservation of her terminally ill 14-year-old daughter, as the girl wanted, contrary to the father's wishes.
 The decision was made on the basis that the case represented a conventional dispute over the disposal of the girl's body, although the judge urged ministers to seek "proper regulation" for the future of cryonic preservation after the hospital raised concerns about the competence and professionalism of the team that conducted the preservation procedures.
 In Alcor Life Extension Foundation v.
 Richardson, the Iowa Court of Appeals ordered the disinterment of Richardson, who was buried against his wishes, for cryopreservation.

 A detailed legal examination by Jochen Taupitz concludes that cryonic storage is legal in Germany for an indefinite period.